koumatsumoto/slack-post-message-api/README.md

 # slack-post-message-api

-The project template to create new npm package using GitHub Packages registry
+A lightweight npm package to post message to slack via web api.